Sure (company): Investment

 Since 2002, Cable & Wireless has invested over £40 million in infrastructure, services and products in the Channel Islands and the Isle of Man.
-The introduction of mobile number portability in the Channel Islands in December 2008 and in the Isle of Man in 2009 has led to Sure re-launching all of its price plans to compete with the other operators serving the individual islands.
+The introduction of mobile number portability in the Channel Islands in December 2008 and in the Isle of Man in 2009 led to Sure re-launching all of its price plans to compete with the other operators serving the individual islands.

 Sure has international roaming agreements with 200 countries across the world.
 It allows customers to roam across the Channel Islands and Isle of Man without incurring roaming charges.

 In 2006 Sure completed the £6.5 million Project HUGO which saw two new fibre optic cables being brought ashore in Guernsey, directly connecting to the Cable & Wireless global infrastructure.